superfeedr/indexeddb-backbonejs-adapter/README.markdown

 		migrations : [
 			{
 				version: "1.0",
+				before: function(db, next) {
+				    // Do magic stuff before the migration.
+For example, before adding indices, the Chrome implementation requires to set define a value for each of the objects. next();
+				}
 				migrate: function(db, versionRequest, next) {
 					var store = db.createObjectStore("movies"); // Adds a store, we will use "movies" as the storeName in our Movie model and Collections next();